 There is a 'tee' in curling, derived from the Gaelic word 'tigh' meaning house.
 The House is the coloured circles that form the target area and the curling 'tee' today is the line through the centre of the 'house' and is the target not the release line, which is the 'hog' line.
 As the first golf tees were within a 'circle' of one club length round the hole, this could be the origin of the term.

 The golf tee or 'teaz' has similarities to the Dutch word 'tuitje' pronounced 'tytee' and meaning a little conical shape, which referred to the little piles of sand or snow that would be used for the tee'ing off stroke.
-This looks a more likely origin of the term, especially given that we know the origin of the 'Stymie' is from the Dutch 'stuit mij' pronounced 'sty me' meaning 'it stops me'.
+This looks a more likely origin of the term, especially given the likely origin of the 'Stymie' is from the Dutch 'stuit mij' pronounced 'sty me' meaning 'it stops me', rather than the Scottish term for 'short sighted person'.
+The word itself (as stimies) did not appear in the Rules until the 1834 Musselburgh rules and its interpretation had been the subject of dispute for decades before then, as in the Burgess club in 1807.

-It was not apparently until Old Tom Morris created separate teeing areas at St Andrews in the late 19th Century that this defined area became common place.
+It was not apparently until Old Tom Morris created separate teeing areas at St Andrews in 1875, as reported in the press, that this defined area became common place.
 The motivation could well have been to speed up play as otherwise golfers were waiting for the groups to tee off after they had holed out, before they could play to the green, which must have been twice as aggravating as just waiting for them to putt out.

 For centuries, golfers made tees from sand.
 This was messy and towels and water were provided to wash the golfers' hands as they are today to wash golf balls.
 Often caddies would scoop out sand from the bottom of the hole to make the tee and this caused the hole to deteriorate and clubs issued reminders that sand should be taken from elsewhere.